chun-eric/sentinel-siem-chatgpt/README.md

 Okay we are in the portal and it looks like everything is in order.
 <br />
 <br/>
-MFA is disabled for this account,  lets see if MS will catch this.
-Lets have some fun!
+MFA is disabled for this account,  lets see if Sentinel will catch this.
 <br />
 <a href="https://ibb.co/LR3MgW2"><img src="https://i.ibb.co/fFsbN5P/53.png" alt="69" border="0" /></a>
 <br />